samx18/fxninja/README.md

 * Enable this skill from your Alexa app.

 ## Sample Utterances
-Alexa, ask Fx Ninja to get rate for Canada
+* Alexa, ask Fx Ninja to get rate for Canada
-Get exchange rate for India
+* Get exchange rate for India
-New Zealand
+* New Zealand

+## Source
+The source for the exchange rates is fixer.io